Flexacoin (FXC) Price Hits $0.0061 on Top Exchanges

-Flexacoin (CURRENCY:FXC) traded up 5.6% against the dollar during the 24-hour period ending at 13:00 PM Eastern on June 28th.
-Flexacoin has a total market cap of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
-During the last week, Flexacoin has traded down 3.1% against the dollar.
-One Flexacoin coin can currently be purchased for approximately $0.0061 or 0.00000026 BTC on major exchanges.
+Flexacoin (CURRENCY:FXC) traded up 5.6% against the US dollar during the 1-day period ending at 16:00 PM Eastern on July 3rd.
+In the last seven days, Flexacoin has traded down 3.1% against the US dollar.
+Flexacoin has a total market cap of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
+One Flexacoin coin can now be purchased for about $0.0061 or 0.00000026 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.